joeatodd/HiDEM/README.md

 ```

 An example PBS job script is provided in example.job

-HiDEM automatically partitions the model domain into squares in the XY plane, computing the size of each CPU's square.
-The model will report the total number of cores in use, and will halt if this is less than 80% of the total allocated.
-If this occurs, simply restart the job with the correct number of cores.

 The user may specify a run name which is preprended on all output files: